maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 During this journey inside Linux, I've written notes as it helps me to digest and re-process in my own way the informations I learn.
 Then I though: "Maybe they're useful to someone.
 Why not sharing them?”.

-So here I am with with a blog.
+So here I am with with a blog:

 ### Table of contents